syncfusion-content/jsp-docs/jsp/PivotChart/Export.md

 {% endhighlight %}

-## Word Export
+## Word export
-User can export contents of the PivotChart to Word document for future archival, references and analysis purposes.
+You can export the contents of the pivot chart to a Word document for future archival, references, and analysis purposes.

-To achieve Word export, method name **"WordExport"** and file name is sent as the parameter.
+To achieve Word export, the method name **"WordExport"** and the file name are set as parameters.

 {% highlight html %}